usc-isi-i2/mowgli-in-the-jungle/README.md

 ### Directory structure

-**The important files are the following:**
+**Important files**:
 * `classes.py` describes two classes: `Dataset` and `Entry`.
 A dataset has a name and three attributes for the data partitions: `train`, `dev` and `test`.
 Each of these partition objects are arrays of entries.
-An entry is described with the following attributes: `split`, `id`, `question`, `answers`, `intro`, `correct_answers`, `metadata`.
+An `Entry` is described with the following attributes: `split`, `id`, `intro`, `question`, `answers`, `correct_answers`, and `metadata`.
 We use this structure to unify the different terminology used in different datasets.
-Usually, the question is preceded by some introductory/contextual information.
-It is probably a good idea to consider these two together in some way.
 * `baseline.py` shows how we can run a system on any of the datasets.
-This baseline generates a random answer number between 0 and len(answers)-1.
+The provided baseline generates a random answer number between `0` and `len(answers)-1`.
+At the end of this script we also perform evaluation in terms of accuracy.
 It is probably a good starting point to make a copy of this script and work on the `make_predictions` function, which is essentially the only thing that needs to be changed here.
-At the end of this script we also perform evaluation in terms of accuracy.
-* `utils.py` contains useful functions that are used by other code.
-Currently, it only contains two functions that are used for evaluation.
+* `utils.py` contains useful functions that are used by other scripts.
+Currently, it only contains two evaluation-supporting functions.

 **Folders**:

 * The data can be found in the folder `bin`.
 This folder contains one file per dataset, with all entries for both the train and the dev partitions.
-Namely, each file is structured as python objects following the `classes.py` specification.
+Namely, each file is structured as a single Python object following the `classes.py` specification for a `Dataset`.
 * The example baseline outputs a list of labels in the `output` folder.
 The destination folder can easily be modified by changing the value of the `outdir` variable in the baseline script.

 **Other relevant files/folders:**